morucci/repoxplorer/README.md

 ~/repoxplorer/bin/el-start.sh
 ```

-## How to index a list of GIT hosted projects
+## How to index a list of Git hosted projects

 A yaml file should be provisioned with the projects you want to index.
 The
 file $prefix/local/share/repoxplorer/projects.yaml is expected to be found.

-Below is the default projects.yaml files provided.
+Below is the default projects.yaml file provided.
 Note that Barbican project
-is composed of two GIT repositories: the server and the client.
+is composed of two Git repositories: the server and the client.

-A list of tags can be given to each GIT repositories.
+A list of tags can be given to each Git repositories.
 This tag notion
-should not be concidered as GIT tags but only as a way to group
+should not be considered as Git tags but only as a way to group
-GIT repositories.
+Git repositories together.

 Edit this file to add projects you want to index.
 ~/repoxplorer/local/share/repoxplorer/projects.yaml.